andreasKroepelin/polylux/book/src/polylux.md

 Polylux gives you:
-- Elegant yet powerfull typesetting by the ever-improving Typst.
+- Elegant yet powerful typesetting by the ever-improving Typst.
 - Fully customisable slides.
 - Dynamic slides (or *overlays* or (dis-)appearing content, or however you want to call it).